Hkr-typicalpyro/useless_project_temp/README.md

 The face capture system:
 1. Captures a high-resolution image from your webcam
 2. Applies a circular distortion filter for comedic effect
-3. Fetches a personalized roast from GPT-4
-4. Displays everything on a retro-styled game over screen
+3. Displays everything on a game over screen

 ## Troubleshooting